evanwporter/Julia-Encryption-Algorithm/README.md

   * `c`: The key (ie: password) used to decrypt the image.
 This is a complex function of the form `x + iy`.
 * Return
   * Saves image to `image_path_decrypted.png`

-### Notes on `c`

-The beauty of the program is that any real number can be used for values of `x` and `y` since the program automatically scales the magnitude of c to be constrained between 0 and the threshold..

 ## Example